Mikejo5000/vsts-docs-pr/docs/boards/queries/define-query-hyperlink.md

 The easiest way to define a hyperlink is to create a query that matches what you want and then copy the URL for the query.
 The hyperlink uses the work item query language (WIQL), which resembles Transact-SQL.
 For details about constructing WIQLs, see [Syntax for the Work Item Query Language (WIQL)](wiql-syntax.md).

-VSTS and TFS 2015 require that you encode the WIQL portion of the URL syntax.
+Azure Boards and TFS 2015 require that you encode the WIQL portion of the URL syntax.
 You can use any URL encoder tool to encode your URL.

 TFS 2013 and previous versions didn't require encoding.